 Late HOA payments are one of the most common problems homeowners associations face today.
 With assessments playing a critical role in the continuous operation of the HOA, it is imperative to know how to collect these late payments.

 It is not that difficult to understand how an HOA works.
-Homeowners who live in the HOA community contribute monthly payments, called assessments or dues.
+Homeowners who live in the HOA community contribute monthly payments or dues.
 The association then uses the collected payments to fund various HOA activities, maintenance, and repairs.

 How to Collect Delinquent HOA Dues